The Best Password Managers for Android

 What to Look For in an Android Password Manager

-We tested nine Android password managers and narrowed them down to our top three recommendations.
+We tested nine Android password managers and narrowed them down to our top four recommendations.
 There was a lot to consider.
 Here are some of the factors we took into account.

 - Security: At a minimum, we expect the password manager to have AES 256-bit encryption and zero-knowledge architecture.
 But we’re open to new encryption protocols like XChaCha20.